Qualitative Reasoning Group

 Tomai, E. and Forbus, K. (2009).
 What are you going to do, talk me to death?
 Exploring the narrative state in interactive entertainment.
 AAAI Spring Symposium on Intelligent Narrative Technologies II.
 Palo Alto, CA. [Interactive Entertainment]

 Wetzel, J. and Forbus, K. (2009).
 Automated Critique of Sketched Designs in Engineering.
-In proceedings of the 23rd International Workshop on Qualitative Reasoning.
+Proceedings of the 23rd International Workshop on Qualitative Reasoning.
 Ljubljana, Slovenia.
 [Sketch Understanding]

 Wetzel, J. and Forbus, K. (2009).
 Automated Critique of Sketched Mechanisms.
-In proceedings of the 21st Innovative Applications of Artificial Intelligence Conference.
+Proceedings of the 21st Innovative Applications of Artificial Intelligence Conference.
 Pasadena, California.
 [Sketch Understanding]

 2008 [back to the top]

 Dehghani, M., Tomai, E., Forbus, K., Klenk, M. (2008).
 Order of Magnitude Reasoning in Modeling Moral Decision-Making.
-In the Proceedings of the 22nd International Workshop on Qualitative Reasoning (QR).
+Proceedings of the 22nd International Workshop on Qualitative Reasoning (QR).
 Boulder, CO.
-[Modeling Culture and Cognition]
+[Social Reasoning]

 Dehghani, M., Tomai, E., Forbus, K., Klenk, M. (2008).
 An Integrated Reasoning Approach to Moral Decision-Making.
-In the Proceedings of the Twenty-Third AAAI Conference on Artificial Intelligence (AAAI).
+Proceedings of the Twenty-Third AAAI Conference on Artificial Intelligence (AAAI).
 Chicago, IL.
-[Modeling Culture and Cognition]
+[Social Reasoning]

 Dehghani, M., Tomai, E., Forbus, K., Iliev, R., Klenk, M. (2008).
 MoralDM: A Computational Modal of Moral Decision-Making.
-In the Proceedings of the 30th Annual Conference of the Cognitive Science Society (CogSci).
+Proceedings of the 30th Annual Conference of the Cognitive Science Society (CogSci).
 Washington, D.C.
-[Modeling Culture and Cognition]
+[Social Reasoning]

 Forbus, K., Klenk, M. and Hinrichs, T. (2008).
 Companion Cognitive Systems: Design Goals and Some Lessons Learned.
-In the Proceedings of the AAAI Fall Symposium on Naturally Inspired Artificial Intelligence.
+Proceedings of the AAAI Fall Symposium on Naturally Inspired Artificial Intelligence.
 [Companion Cognitive Systems]

 Forbus, K., Lovett, A., Lockwood, K., Wetzel, J., Matuk, C., Jee, B., and Usher, J. (2008).
 CogSketch.
 Demonstration description in the Proceedings of AAAI 2008.
 [Sketch Understanding]

-Forbus, K., Usher, J., Lovett, A., Lockwood, K., & Wetzel, J. (2008).
+Forbus, K., Usher, J., Lovett, A., Lockwood, K., and Wetzel, J. (2008).
 CogSketch: Open-domain sketch understanding for cognitive science research and for education.
-In the Proceedings of the Fifth Eurographics Workshop on Sketch-Based Interfaces and Modeling.
+Proceedings of the Fifth Eurographics Workshop on Sketch-Based Interfaces and Modeling.
 Annecy, France.
 [Sketch Understanding]

-Friedman, S. & Forbus, K. (2008).
-Learning Causal Models via Progressive Alignment & Qualitative Modeling: A Simulation.
-In the Proceedings of the 30th Annual Conference of the Cognitive Science Society (CogSci).
+Friedman, S. and Forbus, K. (2008).
+Learning Causal Models via Progressive Alignment and Qualitative Modeling: A Simulation.
+Proceedings of the 30th Annual Conference of the Cognitive Science Society (CogSci).
 Washington, D.C.
 [Conceptual Learning]

-Friedman, S. & Forbus, K. (2008).
-Learning Qualitative Causal Models via Generalization & Quantity Analysis.
-In the Proceedings of the 22nd International Workshop on Qualitative Reasoning.
+Friedman, S. and Forbus, K. (2008).
+Learning Qualitative Causal Models via Generalization and Quantity Analysis.
+Proceedings of the 22nd International Workshop on Qualitative Reasoning.
 Boulder, CO.
 [Conceptual Learning]

 Klenk, M., Friedman, S., and Forbus, K. (2008).
 Learning Modeling Abstractions via Generalization.
-In the Proceedings of the 22nd International Workshop on Qualitative Reasoning.
+Proceedings of the 22nd International Workshop on Qualitative Reasoning.
 Boulder, CO.
 [Compositional Modeling]

 Lockwood, K., Lovett, A., and Forbus, K. (2008).
 Automatic Classification of Containment and Support Spatial Relations in English and Dutch.
-In the Proceedings of Spatial Cognition.
+Proceedings of Spatial Cognition.
 [Natural Language Semantics]

 Lockwood, K., Lovett, A., Forbus, K., Dehghani, M., and Usher, J. (2008).
 Automatic Interpretation of Depiction Conventions in Sketched Diagrams.
-In the Proceedings of the Eurographics Workshop on Sketch-Based Interfaces and Modeling.
+Proceedings of the Eurographics Workshop on Sketch-Based Interfaces and Modeling.
 [Sketch Understanding]

-Lovett, A., Dehghani, M., & Forbus, K. (2008).
+Lovett, A., Dehghani, M., and Forbus, K. (2008).
 Building and comparing qualitative descriptions of three-dimensional design sketches.
-In the Proceedings of the 22nd International Qualitative Reasoning Workshop.
+Proceedings of the 22nd International Qualitative Reasoning Workshop.
 Boulder, CO.
 [Sketch Understanding]

-Lovett, A., Lockwood, K., & Forbus, K. (2008).
+Lovett, A., Lockwood, K., and Forbus, K. (2008).
 A computational model of the visual oddity task.
-In the Proceedings of the 30th Annual Conference of the Cognitive Science Society.
+Proceedings of the 30th Annual Conference of the Cognitive Science Society.
 Washington, D.C.
 [Qualitative Spatial Reasoning]

-Lovett, A., Lockwood, K., & Forbus, K. (2008).
+Lovett, A., Lockwood, K., and Forbus, K. (2008).
 Modeling cross-cultural performance on the visual oddity task.
-In the Proceedings of Spatial Cognition 2008.
+Proceedings of Spatial Cognition 2008.
 Freiburg, Germany.
 [Qualitative Spatial Reasoning]

 Tomai, E., Forbus, K. (2008).
 Using Qualitative Reasoning for the Attribution of Moral Responsibility.
-In the Proceedings of the 30th Annual Conference of the Cognitive Science Society (CogSci).
+Proceedings of the 30th Annual Conference of the Cognitive Science Society (CogSci).
 Washington, D.C.
-[Modeling Culture and Cognition]
+[Social Reasoning]

 Wetzel, J. and Forbus, K. (2008).
 Integrating Open-Domain Sketch Understanding with Qualitative Two-Dimensional Rigid-Body Mechanics.
-In the Proceedings of the 22nd International Workshop on Qualitative Reasoning.
+Proceedings of the 22nd International Workshop on Qualitative Reasoning.
 Boulder, CO.
 [Qualitative Spatial Reasoning] [Sketch Understanding]

 2007 [back to the top]

 Dehghani, M., Iliev, R. and Kaufmann, S. (2007).
 Effects of Fact Mutability in the Interpretation of Counterfactuals.
-In the Proceedings of the 29th Annual Conference of the Cognitive Science Society, Nashville, Tennessee.
-[Modeling Culture and Cognition]
+Proceedings of the 29th Annual Conference of the Cognitive Science Society, Nashville, Tennessee.
+[Social Reasoning]

 Dehghani, M., Unsworth, S., Lovett, A. and Forbus, K. (2007).
 Capturing and Categorizing Mental Models of Food Webs using QCM.
-In the Proceedings of the 21st International Workshop on Qualitative Reasoning.
-Aberystwyth, U.K. [Modeling Culture and Cognition]
+Proceedings of the 21st International Workshop on Qualitative Reasoning.
+Aberystwyth, U.K. [Social Reasoning]

 Forbus, K., and Kuehne, S. (2007).
 Episodic Memory: A Final Frontier (Abbreviated Version).
-In the Proceedings of AI for Interactive Digital Entertainment (AIIDE07), Palo Alto, CA. [Interactive Entertainment]
+Proceedings of AI for Interactive Digital Entertainment (AIIDE07), Palo Alto, CA. [Interactive Entertainment]

-Forbus, K., Riesbeck, C., Birnbaum, L., Livingston, K., Sharma, A., & Ureel, L. (2007).
+Forbus, K., Riesbeck, C., Birnbaum, L., Livingston, K., Sharma, A., and Ureel, L. (2007).
 A Prototype System that Learns by Reading Simplified Texts.
-In the Proceedings of the AAAI Spring Symposium on Machine Reading.
+Proceedings of the AAAI Spring Symposium on Machine Reading.
 Stanford University, California.
 [Learning by Reading]

 Halstead, D. and Forbus, K. (2007).
 Some Effects of a Reduced Relational Vocabulary on the Whodunit Problem.
-In the Proceedings of IJCAI-2007.
+Proceedings of IJCAI-2007.
 Hyderabad, India.
 [Analogy and Similarity] [Intelligence Analysis]

 Hinrichs, T. and Forbus, K. (January, 2007).
 Analogical Learning in a Turn-Based Strategy Game.
-In the Proceedings of the Twentieth International Joint Conference on Artificial Intelligence (pp. 853-858).
+Proceedings of the Twentieth International Joint Conference on Artificial Intelligence (pp. 853-858).
 Hyderabad, India.
 [Transfer Learning]

 Klenk, M. and Forbus, K. (2007).
 Cognitive modeling of analogy events in physics problem solving from examples.
-In the Proceedings of CogSci-07.
+Proceedings of CogSci-07.
 Nashville, TN.
 [Companion Cognitive Systems]

 Klenk, M. and Forbus, K. (2007).
 Learning domain theories via analogical transfer.
-In the Proceedings of Qualitative Reasoning Workshop 2007.
+Proceedings of Qualitative Reasoning Workshop 2007.
 Aberystwyth, U.K. [Transfer Learning]

 Klenk, M. and Forbus, K. (2007).
 Measuring the level of transfer learning by an AP Physics problem-solver.
-In the Proceedings of AAAI-07: Twenty-Second Conference on Artificial Intelligence, Vancouver, BC.
+Proceedings of AAAI-07: Twenty-Second Conference on Artificial Intelligence, Vancouver, BC.
 [Transfer Learning]

 Lovett, A., Dehghani, M. and Forbus, K. (2007).
 Incremental Learning of Perceptual Categories for Open-Domain Sketch Recognition.
 International Joint Conferences on Artificial Intelligence, 447-452.
 [Sketch Understanding]

-Lovett, A., Lockwood, K., Dehghani, M., & Forbus, K. (2007).
+Lovett, A., Lockwood, K., Dehghani, M., and Forbus, K. (2007).
 Modeling human-like rates of learning via analogical generalization.
 Proceedings of Analogies: Integrating Multiple Cognitive Abilities.
 Nashville, Tennessee.
 [Analogy and Similarity]

-Lovett, A., Sagi, E., & Gentner, D. (2007).
+Lovett, A., Sagi, E., and Gentner, D. (2007).
 Analogy as a mechanism for comparison.
 Proceedings of Analogies: Integrating Multiple Cognitive Abilities.
 Nashville, Tennessee.
 [Analogy and Similarity]

 Paritsh, P. K. (2007).
 Back of the Envelope Reasoning for Robust Quantitative Problem Solving.
 (Tech.
 Rep. No. NWU-EECS-07-11).
 Doctoral dissertation, Northwestern University, Department of Elecrtrical Engineering and Computer Science, Evanston, Illinois.
 [Dissertation].
 [QR: Common Sense Reasoning]

 Paritosh, P.K.
 (2007).
 Beyond Corpus Lookup: Towards Heuristic Reasoning with Text.
-In the Proceedings of the 3rd International Workshop on Knowledge and Reasoning in Answering Questions, IJCAI-07, Hyderabad.
+Proceedings of the 3rd International Workshop on Knowledge and Reasoning in Answering Questions, IJCAI-07, Hyderabad.
 [QR: Common Sense Reasoning]

 Paritosh, P. and Bridewell, W. (2007).
 From Whiteboard to Model: A Preliminary Analysis.
-In the Proceedings of the 21st International Workshop on Qualitative Reasoning, Aberystwyth, U.K. [QR: Common Sense Reasoning]
+Proceedings of the 21st International Workshop on Qualitative Reasoning, Aberystwyth, U.K. [QR: Common Sense Reasoning]

 Tomai, E. and Forbus, K. (2007, November).
 Narrative Presentation and Meaning.
 AAAI Fall Symposium on Intelligent Narrative Technologies, Arlington, VA.
 [Natural Language Semantics]

 Tomai, E. and Forbus, K. (2007).
 Plenty of Blame to Go Around: A Qualitative Approach to Attribution of Moral Responsibility.
-In Proceedings of Qualitative Reasoning Workshop 2007, Aberystwyth, U.K. [Modeling Culture and Cognition]
+In Proceedings of Qualitative Reasoning Workshop 2007, Aberystwyth, U.K. [Social Reasoning]

 2006 [back to the top]